 Infections and Vaccinations

-Every year seems to become more and more of an infectious year, and it became increasingly clear to us last year, that we should make a few requests of our clients and inform you of certain conditions when massage or other treatments are not ideal or indicated.
+Infections seem to increase every year, so it is clear that we should make a few requests of our clients and to inform you as well, of certain conditions when massage or other treatments are not ideal or indicated.

 Infections: If you have a runny nose, feel tired, have a slight cough, feel run down and ‘coming down with something’ as we all say, please call us to cancel your massage or nutrition assessment appointments.
 There is no charge for missing an appointment due to illness.
 If you do come for your appointment we will simply send you home for three reasons:

 · A massage will only make your symptoms worse and does not help an infection

 · The nutrition assessment will not be accurate

 · We try to keep ourselves from catching colds and flus